OpenEvalProject/evals/manuscripts/elife-67464/v3/manuscript.md

 ### Affiliations

-1. https://ror.org/054pv6659 Department of Pharmacology and Toxicology, Institute of Pharmacy, Center for Molecular Biosciences Innsbruck, University of Innsbruck Innsbruck Austria
+1. Department of Pharmacology and Toxicology, Institute of Pharmacy, Center for Molecular Biosciences Innsbruck, University of Innsbruck Innsbruck Austria ([ROR:054pv6659](https://ror.org/054pv6659))
 2. Department of Drug Science, NIS Centre, University of Torino Torino Italy
-3. https://ror.org/032000t02 Institute of Applied Physiology, University of Ulm, Ulm, Germany Ulm Germany
+3. Institute of Applied Physiology, University of Ulm, Ulm, Germany Ulm Germany ([ROR:032000t02](https://ror.org/032000t02))
-4. https://ror.org/052gg0110 Linacre College & New College, University of Oxford Oxford United Kingdom
+4. Linacre College & New College, University of Oxford Oxford United Kingdom ([ROR:052gg0110](https://ror.org/052gg0110))
-5. https://ror.org/00rcxh774 Institute for Zoology, Biocenter, University of Cologne Cologne Germany
+5. Institute for Zoology, Biocenter, University of Cologne Cologne Germany ([ROR:00rcxh774](https://ror.org/00rcxh774))
-6. https://ror.org/00rcxh774 Institute of Neurophysiology, University of Cologne Cologne Germany
+6. Institute of Neurophysiology, University of Cologne Cologne Germany ([ROR:00rcxh774](https://ror.org/00rcxh774))

 † Corresponding author

 ## Abstract

-In dopaminergic (DA) Substantia nigra (SN) neurons Cav2.3 R-type Ca 2+ -currents contribute to somatodendritic Ca 2+ -oscillations.
+In dopaminergic (DA) Substantia nigra (SN) neurons Cav2.3 R-type Ca2+-currents contribute to somatodendritic Ca2+-oscillations.
 This activity may contribute to the selective degeneration of these neurons in Parkinson’s disease (PD) since Cav2.3-knockout is neuroprotective in a PD mouse model.
-Here, we show that in tsA-201-cells the membrane-anchored β2-splice variants β2a and β2e are required to stabilize Cav2.3 gating properties allowing sustained Cav2.3 availability during simulated pacemaking and enhanced Ca 2+ -currents during bursts.
+Here, we show that in tsA-201-cells the membrane-anchored β2-splice variants β2a and β2e are required to stabilize Cav2.3 gating properties allowing sustained Cav2.3 availability during simulated pacemaking and enhanced Ca2+-currents during bursts.
 We confirmed the expression of β2a- and β2e-subunit transcripts in the mouse SN and in identified SN DA neurons.
-Patch-clamp recordings of mouse DA midbrain neurons in culture and SN DA neurons in brain slices revealed SNX-482-sensitive R-type Ca 2+ -currents with voltage-dependent gating properties that suggest modulation by β2a- and/or β2e-subunits.
-Thus, β-subunit alternative splicing may prevent a fraction of Cav2.3 channels from inactivation in continuously active, highly vulnerable SN DA neurons, thereby also supporting Ca 2+ signals contributing to the (patho)physiological role of Cav2.3 channels in PD.
+Patch-clamp recordings of mouse DA midbrain neurons in culture and SN DA neurons in brain slices revealed SNX-482-sensitive R-type Ca2+-currents with voltage-dependent gating properties that suggest modulation by β2a- and/or β2e-subunits.
+Thus, β-subunit alternative splicing may prevent a fraction of Cav2.3 channels from inactivation in continuously active, highly vulnerable SN DA neurons, thereby also supporting Ca2+ signals contributing to the (patho)physiological role of Cav2.3 channels in PD.

 ## Introduction